NobleNomadic/NomadOS/README.md

 With just a kernel, the operating system can't do anything.
 The user programs allow the user to interact with the operating system and hardware.
 These programs include:
 - basic:   Print out a debug message.
-Designed only for kernel to test running user programs at startup.
-Sector 50
+Designed only for debugging
-- ls: List the current files
+- ls:      List the filenames within the operating system
-- view (File): Print the contents of a file
+- view:    Print the contents of a file
-- echo (Text): Print the first argument
+- echo:    Print the first argument
-- add (File) (Text): Append data to a file
+- add:     Append data to a file
-- write (File) (Text): Rewrite the contents of a file
+- write:   Rewrite the contents of a file
-- del (File): Delete a file
+- del:     Delete a file
 - clear:   Clear the screen

 Each user program is able to:
 - Jump to the kernel library (call 0x9000:0x0000) and make syscalls